Version control

 mv /path/where/you/saved/the/file/data.json ~/Desktop/spacewalks/

-Let’s see what that has done to our repository by running
+We can see what happened to our repository by running

 git status